Floristry: Ikebana

-Today, florists in Japan also sell pre-arranged or done-while-you-wait ikebana.
 Ikebana is a style of floral design that originated in Japan.
 Best known for its simplicity of line and form, ikebana is a design style primarily practiced for personal enjoyment.
 It has three parts of alignment: heaven, man, and earth.

 English Garden

 English Garden style is traditionally an English form of floral design.
 Stems are placed in a radial fashion and feature abundant use of seasonal flowers and foliages.
 These designs are often done as low, tufted mounds, or taller vase arrangements that are all-sided (360°), and incorporate garden flowers like roses, gardenia, camellia, delphinium and peonies.
 The flowers are usually arranged with minimal space between the blooms and foliage is used to accent the flowers as these are the main feature.

 Modern/European Style

 Modern/European Style floristry involves contemporary, linear designs that highlight unique forms of both individual floral materials and of the designs themselves.
 Arrangements generally feature negative space and incorporate asymmetric placement of materials.
 The style stands in direct contrast to traditional radial arrangements such as English Garden.
 Modern designs are identified by their play on the space used between each bloom, which is often dramatic, and the play on the use of color and different textures, which can be quite experimental.

 Modern/European Style designs often incorporate unique, exotic or tropical flowers such as bird of paradise, orchids, Anthurium, and Protea of the Caribbean and other exotic locals, but may also employ more common blossoms, such as Roses, Gerberas and lilies.